"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study looking at developing a quality of life questionnaire for anal cancer

-This study is looking at developing a quality of life questionnaire for people with anal cancer.
+This study was done to develop a quality of life questionnaire specifically for people with anal cancer.

 How to join a clinical trial